dashio-connect/python-dashio/README.md

 #### Audio Visual Display

 An Audio Visual display allows the IoT Device to send a URL to the DashIO app to play or display the contents of the URL.
-The URL may be a video or audio stream or an image
+The URL may be a video or audio stream or an image.

+#### Audio Visual Display Attributes

+* *control_id : str.* An unique control identity string.
+The control identity string must be a unique string for each control per device
+* *title : str, optional.* Title of the control, by default None
+* *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None
+* *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None

+#### Audio Visual Display Attributes

 #### Button